Gunjiilkham/take-home/README.md

-# a0.dev – Take-Home Interview: Diff Digest
+# a0.dev – Diff Digest

 **Completed and deployed on:** https://take-home-xi.vercel.app/